Carbon offset projects

 When a carbon offset project is being designed by the project developers, they write a so-called Project Design Document (PDD).
 It describes, among other things, the intended project activities, the methodological approach, and provides calculation of the estimated emission reductions.
 To verify that all assumptions made during the project design phase are feasible and correct, an independent third-party auditor checks all underlying documents, facts, and figures in a Validation Report.
 Here, a neutral auditor, e.g., TÜV Nord, evaluates in a systematic and documented process if a project’s activity is likely to reach the planned results.

-In addition to these four official criteria, ClimatePartner performs a due-diligence review of each project to ensure that a carbon offset project adheres to highest quality standards.
-Fifteen years in the voluntary carbon offset market have shown us that the quality of a project starts with the project developer.
-That is why at ClimatePartner – unless we develop the projects ourselves – we only work with experienced project developers whom we know and trust and who are experts in their field.
+In addition to these four official criteria, a due-diligence review of each project should be done to ensure that a carbon offset project adheres to highest quality standards.
+The quality of a project generally starts with the project developer.

 While we are transitioning to alternative energy sources, sustainable mobility and to new technologies that aim for a zero-carbon future – supporting impactful carbon offset projects is an effective action a company can take immediately.
 It goes without saying, however, that carbon offsetting is a relevant activity along with reductions and avoidance measures.